Our professional staff group includes:

 Jenna Leathers, CSW

-Jenna received a Bachelor’s Degree in Psychology a from Eastern Kentucky University, later receiving her Master of Social Work from Campbellsville University.
-Jenna believes that every person has strengths, resources, and resiliencies to help them, and their family overcome obstacles and life problems.
-She has a passion for working with adolescents and adults.
+Jenna received a Bachelor’s Degree in Psychology from Eastern Kentucky University; later receiving her Master of Social Work from Campbellsville University.
+Jenna has passion for helping her clients find and understand thier strengths, resources, and resiliencies.
+Jenna utilizes Cognitive Behavioral Therapy (DBT) and Cognitive Processing Therapy (CPT) in her work with her chosen client base of adolescents and adults.
 In her free time, Jenna enjoys spending time with her family, traveling, gardening, and volunteering.

 Sharon Todd, LPCC-S